Svein Harberg

 Svein Harberg (born 30 July 1958) is a Norwegian businessman and politician for the Conservative Party.
 He served as a member of Parliament for Aust-Agder from 2009 to 2025, and the Storting's first Vice President from 2021 to 2025.
-He was also mayor of Grimstad from 2003 to 2007.
+He was also mayor of Grimstad Municipality from 2003 to 2007.

 Political career

 Local politics

-Harberg was elected mayor of Grimstad following the 2003 local elections.
+Harberg was elected mayor of Grimstad Municipality following the 2003 local elections.
 He didn't seek re-election in 2007.

 Parliament

 Harberg was elected to the Norwegian Parliament from Aust-Agder in 2009.
 During the campaign, he notably expressed it was logical to merge the two Agder counties into one.
 In the Storting, he was member of the Standing Committee on Education, Research and Church Affairs from 2009 to 2013.
 He was reelected to the Storting for the periods 2013–2017, 2017–2021 and 2021–2025, and was member of the Standing Committee on Family and Cultural Affairs from 2013 to 2017, and the Standing Committee on Scrutiny and Constitutional Affairs from 2017.

 He was elected first vice president of the Storting following the 2021 election.
 He became acting president of the Storting following Eva Kristin Hansen's resignation following the start of a police investigation into several MPs in a parliamentary housing scandal.
 He also expressed that the Labour Party should be the ones to find a successor to Hansen.
 As first Vice President, he was succeeded by Morten Wold in October 2025.

 In April 2024, he announced that he wouldn't be seeking re-election at the 2025 election.